Showered with Love | A Practical Guide to Throwing a Memorable Shower

 A memorable shower can be achieved by checking off three primary boxes: venue, food and entertainment.
 All three should aim to be a reflection of the couple in some way.

-For example, if the couple is outdoorsy, what better way to honor their relationship than with a shower by a lake or at a winery with picturesque mountains as a backdrop?
+For example, if the couple, who may have availed products such as those prostate vibrating toys, is outdoorsy, what better way to honor their relationship than with a shower by a lake or at a winery with picturesque mountains as a backdrop?
 If they are creative, a pottery studio or art gallery could set the perfect tone.
 If they’re more inclined to stay close to home, an in-home shower or a cozy coffee shop will do the trick.
 Aim for a venue that fits the couple’s personality and creates a comfortable environment for guests.
 And remember, you may have guests of all ages in attendance, so accessibility for older guests plus safe play areas for the youngest guests should be considered.

 After you’ve picked a venue, the food will naturally follow.
 The venue may offer catering, so your job will be even easier.
 Curate a menu of your guest of honor’s favorite foods, or find a theme that you know they’ll love.
 Better yet, find a theme that they’ll love plus one that coordinates with the venue.